Tox-Archive/Tox-STS/STS.md

-Single Tox Standard Draft v.0.1.0
+Single Tox Standard Draft v.0.1.0 (rev 1)
 ===
 As Tox grows and more clients are created, we feel it is time to  create a Tox standard.
 Doing so will enable us to promote a single, cohesive brand despite the numerous clients.
 STS aims to offer a handbook for existing and potential client developers to follow so they can all remain consistent, yet unique in their own way.
 This will prevent confusion for users who wish to switch clients, and allow Tox to focus on pushing a single brand.
 At the moment, we are strongly recommending adherence to the STS, as it will foster a more productive environment, but we recognize that it's the right of the developer to choose.